Armenian Cypriots: Latin era (1191–1570)

-After the purchase of Cyprus by titular Frankish King of Jerusalem Guy de Lusignan in 1192, in his attempt to establish a western-type feudal kingdom, the latter sent emissaries to Europe, Cilicia and the Levant, resulting in a massive immigration of Armenians and other peoples.
-Because of their proximity, their commercial ties and a series of royal and nobility marriages, the Kingdom of Cyprus and the Kingdom of Cilicia became inextricably linked.
-In the subsequent centuries, thousands of Cilician Armenians sought refuge in Cyprus fleeing the Muslim attacks such as the Fall of Antioch.
-Cyprus became now the easternmost bulwark of Christianity; in 1441 the authorities of Famagusta invited Armenians from Cilicia to settle there.
-The Fall of Sis in April 1375 put an end to the Armenian Kingdom of Cilicia; its last King, Levon V, was granted safe passage to Cyprus.
-Although the Egyptian Mamelukes had taken over Cilicia, they were unable to maintain their hold on it; Turkic tribes eventually made their way to the region and established themselves there, leading to the conquest of Cilicia by Tamerlane.
+After the purchase of Cyprus by Guy of Lusignan in 1192, in his attempt to establish a western-style feudal kingdom, sent emissaries to Europe, Cilicia and the Levant, resulting in a massive immigration of Armenians and other peoples.
+Because of their proximity, their commercial ties and a series of royal and noble marriages, the Kingdom of Cyprus and the Kingdom of Cilicia became inextricably linked.
+In the subsequent centuries, thousands of Cilician Armenians sought refuge in Cyprus fleeing Muslim attacks such as the siege of Antioch.
+Cyprus now became the easternmost bulwark of Christianity; in 1441 the authorities of Famagusta invited Armenians from Cilicia to settle there.
+The fall of Sis in April 1375 put an end to the Armenian Kingdom of Cilicia; its last king, Leo V, was granted safe passage to Cyprus.
+Although the Mamluk Sultanate had taken over Cilicia, they were unable to maintain their hold on it; Turkic tribes eventually made their way to the region and established themselves there, leading to the conquest of Cilicia by Timur.
 As a result, 30,000 Armenians left Cilicia in 1403 and settled in Cyprus, which continued to be ruled by the Lusignan dynasty until 1489.
-During the Frankish and the Venetian Eras, there were Armenian churches in Nicosia, Famagusta, Spathariko.
-Armenians were amongst the seven most important religious groups in Cyprus, in possession of stores and shops in the ports of Famagusta, Limassol and Paphos, as well as in the capital Nicosia, thus controlling a large segment of commerce.
+During the Frankish and the Venetian eras, there were Armenian churches in Nicosia, Famagusta, Spathariko.
+Armenians were in possession of stores and shops in the ports of Famagusta, Limassol and Paphos, as well as in the capital Nicosia, thus controlling a large segment of commerce.
 Additionally, Armenian was one of the eleven official languages of the Kingdom of Cyprus.
-According to chroniclers Leontios Makhairas, Georgios Boustronios and Florio Bustron, the Armenians of Nicosia had their own Prelature and used to live in their own quarter, called Armenia or Armenoyitonia.
-In Famagusta, a Bishopric was established in the late 12th century and Armenians lived around the Syrian quarter.
-Historical documents suggest the presence of an important monastic and theological centre there, at which Saint Nerses Lampronatsi is said to have studied.
+According to chroniclers Leontios Makhairas, Georgios Boustronios and Florio Bustron, the Armenians of Nicosia had their own prelature and used to live in their own quarter, called Armenia or Armenoyitonia.
+In Famagusta, a bishopric was established in the late 12th century and Armenians lived around the Syrian quarter.
+Historical documents suggest the presence of an important monastic and theological centre there, at which Nerses of Lambron is said to have studied.